kanru-wang/notes/credit_risk_feature_creation.md

 - Benefit of using "coefficient of variation" which is (standard deviation / mean) * 100%
     - Represents stability
     - A customer stably makes lots of credit card transactions is safer than doing that unstably
-- The article mentioned using PSI and IV (Information Value) to only include stable and useful features in the model.
+- The article mentiones using PSI and IV (Information Value) to only include stable and useful features in the model.
+- The article mentiones Observation Window and Performance Window.
+From my experience, if we want to predict 4-6 months in the future, we not only need a 4-month gap where we cannot use for generating features, but need to exclude customers who have positive events happen within the 4-month gap as well.